davidklaing/kendrick/results/kendrick.md

-Kendrick LamaR
+KendRick LamaR
 ================

 Millions of people are listening to Kendrick Lamar's music, and many are analysing his lyrics too.
 On [Genius](https://genius.com/artists/Kendrick-lamar), a lyric annotation website, the songs on Kendrick's studio albums have over 70 million pageviews.
-Many of these songs have dozens of annotations, which are often refined by hundreds of contributors, including the Pullitzer-prize winning author [Michael Chabon](http://pitchfork.com/news/58421-kendrick-lamars-the-blacker-the-berry-gets-annotated-for-genius-by-pulitzer-winning-author-michael-chabon/).
+Many of these songs have dozens of annotations, which are often refined by hundreds of contributors, including the Pulitzer-prize winning author [Michael Chabon](http://pitchfork.com/news/58421-kendrick-lamars-the-blacker-the-berry-gets-annotated-for-genius-by-pulitzer-winning-author-michael-chabon/).

 But not too many people are analysing Kendrick's music with hard data, so I decided to give it a shot.
 A few months ago I read a fantastic data science blog post by RCharlie which tried to pin down [the most depressing Radiohead song](http://rcharlie.com/2017-02-16-fitteR-happieR/), using data from Spotify and Genius.
 I modified RCharlie's code to get the data on Kendrick's music.
-If you're interested, my script for scraping the data itself is [here](https://github.com/laingdk/kendrick/blob/master/src/scrape_kendrick.R), and the data is [here](https://github.com/laingdk/kendrick/blob/master/data/scraped_kendrick_data.csv).
+If you're interested, my script for scraping the data is [here](https://github.com/laingdk/kendrick/blob/master/src/scrape_kendrick.R), and the data itself is [here](https://github.com/laingdk/kendrick/blob/master/data/scraped_kendrick_data.csv).

-I've included all my code in the post, but if you're not into that, you should be able follow along with the writing and the visualizations alone.
-If you want, you can skip ahead to the really cool part.
+I've included most of my code in the post, but if you're not into that, you should be able follow along with the writing and the visualizations alone.

 Let's get started!
 I began by loading the data and fixing some factor levels.